ByteNomad-spec/LM-Studio-Voice-Dialogue/README.md

 ![LM Studio Voice Dialogue](media/screenshot.png)

-LM-Studio-Voice-Dialogue is an application for voice dialogue with artificial intelligence via a local Lm studio server.
-It includes speech synthesis (TTS), speech recognition (ASR) functions, and support for multitasking communication.
-The application works using **Whisper** and **Coqui TTS** models to enhance text and audio processing.
+LM-Studio-Voice-Dialogue is an application for voice dialogue with artificial intelligence via a local LM Studio server.
+It includes speech synthesis (TTS), speech recognition (ASR), and support for multitasking communication.
+The application uses **Whisper** for speech-to-text transcription and **Coqui TTS** for high-quality speech synthesis, combined with a local OpenAI ChatCompletion API for generating responses.

 🚀 **Main Components**

-🔧 **Loading and saving settings/history**
+🔧 **Loading and Saving Settings & History**
-- The **`load_settings` and `save_settings`** functions load and save settings in JSON files.
+- The **`load_settings`** and **`save_settings`** functions manage configuration in JSON files.
-- The conversation history and message counter (Needed for the "long-term memory" mechanism) are stored separately to maintain context between launches.
+- Conversation history and a separate message counter are stored to maintain context between launches and to support the long-term memory mechanism.

 📝 **Spell Checking**
-- **SpellCheckHighlighter** and **SpellCheckTextEdit** work with **pyenchant** to highlight text errors.
+- **SpellCheckHighlighter** and **SpellCheckTextEdit** integrate with **pyenchant** to highlight spelling errors in real time.
-- Incorrect words can be corrected with a single click.
+- Incorrect words are underlined and can be corrected via a context menu (click on the word).

 🎙️ **Asynchronous Speech Synthesis (TTS)**
-- **AssistantMessageWorker** splits the text into parts, synthesizes the speech, and plays it sequentially.
+- **AssistantMessageWorker** splits the assistant’s reply into smaller parts, synthesizes the corresponding speech using the Coqui TTS model, and plays it sequentially.
+- The worker emits text updates gradually into the chat area, ensuring the UI remains responsive during speech playback.

 ### 🧠 **AI Assistant Logic**
-- Audio recording via **pyaudio**.
-- Speech recognition with **Whisper**.
-- Response generation via **OpenAI API**.
+- **Audio Input & Output:**
-- Notifications played using **pygame.mixer**.
+  - Audio is recorded using **PyAudio** and played back via **pygame.mixer**.
+  - Whisper is used to transcribe recorded audio into text.
+- **Response Generation:**
+  - User messages (typed or transcribed) are sent to a local OpenAI ChatCompletion API (configured at `http://localhost:1234/v1`) using the model `"local-model"`.
+  - The conversation history is updated with both user and assistant messages.
+- **Long-Term Memory:**
+  - A message counter tracks the number of exchanges, and after reaching a configurable threshold (`summary_interval`), the **generate_summary** method is called.
+  - This method generates a concise, structured summary of key information about the user and conversation, which is appended to the conversation history, ensuring that important details are preserved within the AI’s context.

 🖥️ **Graphical Interface (GUI) with PyQt6**
-- The settings window allows modifying the application parameters, as well as the palette for all interface elements.
-- The main window includes a chat, input field, and control buttons (record, send, speak, etc.).
+- The application features a modern, user-friendly interface built with **PyQt6**, divided into three main panels:
+  - **Input Panel:** Contains the text input field (with live spell checking) and a “Send” button.
+  - **Chat Panel:** Displays the conversation history with color-coded labels for User, Assistant, and System messages.
+  - **Button Panel:** Provides controls for recording audio, stopping or canceling recordings, updating the voice sample, stopping speech synthesis, and accessing settings.
+- **Settings Window:**
+  - Allows customization of parameters such as text size, TTS model, Whisper model, summary interval, and color themes.
+  - All changes are saved to a JSON file, and some changes (like font size) take effect immediately while others require a restart.

 🏗️ **Long-Term Memory Logic**
 - The entire process happens cyclically and hidden, without interrupting the dialogue.
 After a certain number of messages (`summary_interval`), which can be adjusted in settings (e.g., for 8192 tokens, I recommend 7), **generate_summary** is called, passing instructions to the AI to create a concise, structured summary of all key information.
 There may be some problems at first, you need to tell a little about yourself and ask to remember it for filling out the resume in the future.